tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/含 UI 集成方案/音视频通话/集成 TUICalling (Web)_intl_en.md

 ### Why can’t I get through to a user?
 Why am I kicked offline?
 The component does not support login of multiple instances or **offline signaling**.
 Please make sure that your current login is unique.
-> ?
+>?
-> - **Multiple instances**: A user logs in with the same account multiple times or on different devices, which disrupts signaling.
+>- **Multiple instances**: A user ID logs in multiple times or on different devices, which disrupts signaling.
-> - **Offline signaling**: Only online instances can receive messages.
+>- **Offline signaling**: Only online instances can receive a message.
 Messages sent to offline instances will not be sent again when the instances go online.

 ### What are the environment requirements?
-The desktop version of Chrome offers better support for the features of the TRTC Web SDK; therefore, Chrome is recommended for the demo.
+The desktop version of Chrome offers better support for the features of the TRTC web SDK; therefore, Chrome is recommended for the demo.

 `TRTCCalling` uses the following ports and domain name for data transfer, which should be added to the allowlist of the firewall.
 After configuration, please use the [official demo](https://web.sdk.qcloud.com/component/trtccalling/demo/web/latest/index.html) to check whether the configuration has taken effect.
 - **TCP port**: 8687
 - **UDP ports**: 8000, 8080, 8800, 843, 443, 16285
-- **Domain**: qcloud.rtc.qq.com.
-For more information, see [Dealing with Firewall Restrictions](https://intl.cloud.tencent.com/document/product/647/35164).
+- **Domain name**: qcloud.rtc.qq.com.
+For details, see [Firewall Restrictions](https://intl.cloud.tencent.com/document/product/647/35164).
 - **Supported platforms**: Currently, this solution supports the following platforms:
 <table>
 <thead><tr><th>OS</th><th> Browser</th><th>Minimum Browser Version Requirement</th></tr></thead>